 3. Zachary Taylor (War of 1812, Indian Wars, Mexican-American War)

-Taylor also cut his teeth fighting Tecumseh during the War of 1812, famously holding Fort Harrison with 20 men against 600 under the “inspiring” battle cry “Taylor Never Surrenders!”
-Turns out, he was pretty good at checking native tribes.
-He also fought them in the Black Hawk War and Seminole War.
+Zachary Taylor also cut his teeth fighting Tecumseh during the War of 1812, famously holding Fort Harrison with 20 men against 600 under the “inspiring” battle cry, “Taylor Never Surrenders!”
+It turns out he was pretty good at checking native tribes.
+He also fought them in the Black Hawk War and the Seminole War.

-President Polk deliberately gave all but 4,650 of Taylor’s troops to General Winfield Scott to capture Veracruz in an effort to check Taylor’s growing popularity back home.
+President Polk deliberately assigned all but 4,650 of Taylor’s troops to General Winfield Scott to capture Veracruz, in an effort to curb Taylor’s growing popularity back home.
 Having learned of Taylor’s weakened army, Mexican General and dictator General Antonio Lopez de Santa Anna sent his entire army of 15,000 to annihilate him.

-As Taylor’s army turned the Battle of Buena Vista into a complete rout of the numerically superior Mexicans, his order “Double-shot your guns and give ’em hell” was used as a campaign slogan to catapult Taylor to the presidency.
+As Taylor’s army turned the Battle of Buena Vista into a complete rout of the numerically superior Mexicans, his order “Double-shot your guns and give ’em hell” was used as a campaign slogan to catapult Taylor to the presidency, succeeding Polk.

-He was so popular, he was elected as the Whig Party candidate despite disagreeing with almost every issue for which the party stood.
+Taylor was so popular that he was elected as the Whig Party candidate despite disagreeing with almost every issue for which the party stood.

 4. Franklin Pierce (Mexican-American War)

-Franklin Pierce was so itchy to fight for his country, he turned down President Polk’s nomination as Attorney General.
-For this he gets a lot of respect.
-The first part of his military career, however, was less like Zachary Taylor’s and more like Ernest goes to Mexico.
+Franklin Pierce was so eager to fight for his country that he turned down President Polk’s nomination as Attorney General.
+For this, he earns a great deal of respect.
+The first part of his military career, however, was less like Zachary Taylor’s and more like Ernest Goes to Mexico.

-He volunteered to join the Army as soon as war with Mexico broke out in 1846, despite the lack of New England regiments actually existing.
-When Congress authorized those regiments, he was appointed the Colonel in command and sent to Veracruz.
+He volunteered to join the Army as soon as war with Mexico broke out in 1846, even though there were no New England regiments actually in existence at the time.
+When Congress authorized those regiments, he was appointed the colonel in command and sent to Veracruz.

-When he arrived in Mexico, he was promoted to Brigadier General and linked up with General Winfield Scott at the Battle of Contreras.
+When he finally arrived in Mexico, he was promoted to brigadier and linked up with Gen. Winfield Scott at the Battle of Contreras.
 Everything was okay until his horse was startled, causing his saddle to jam his groin as hard as possible.
 The horse then fell into a crevice, pinning Pierce under it and forcing someone else to take command.
-He injured his knee the next day and fell so far behind his men, the battle was over by the time he caught up.
+He injured his knee the next day and fell so far behind his men that the battle was over by the time he caught up.

-General Scott wasn’t going to let Pierce command his brigade at the Battle of Churubusco the next day, but he eventually did.
+General Scott didn’t want to let Pierce command his brigade at the Battle of Churubusco the next day, but he eventually did.
 But Pierce’s wounded leg hurt so much, he passed out on his horse in the middle of the battle.

 5. Ulysses S. Grant (Mexican War, Civil War)

-Eventually, he commanded friend and General William T. Sherman to burn the South to the ground.
+Eventually, he commanded his friend, and fellow general William T. Sherman, to burn the South to the ground.

-He always showed this level of doggedness in his military career.
-During the Mexican War, he led cavalry charges despite only being a quartermaster.
+He always showed this level of doggedness throughout his military career.
+During the Mexican-American War, he led cavalry charges despite being only a quartermaster.
 As a messenger, he braved the sniper-lined streets of Monterrey while hanging off the side of his horse, using it as a shield.

 6. Rutherford B. Hayes (Civil War)